griptape-ai/griptape/docs/examples/amazon-dynamodb-sessions.md

                 aws_access_key_id=os.environ["AWS_ACCESS_KEY_ID"],
                 aws_secret_access_key=os.environ["AWS_SECRET_ACCESS_KEY"],
             ),
-            table_name="conversation-memory", # The name of the DynamoDB table. partition_key="session-id", # The name of the partition key. partition_key_value=session_id, # The value of the partition key. value_attribute_key="value", # The key in the DynamoDB item that stores the memory value.
+            table_name="conversation-memory",  # The name of the DynamoDB table partition_key="session-id",  # The name of the partition key partition_key_value=session_id,  # The value of the partition key value_attribute_key="value",  # The key in the DynamoDB item that stores the memory value )
-        )
     )
 )